Anthony Gilby: The Geneva Bible

 After the Marian persecutions began, English Protestants went to Geneva.
 It was here that translators, including Gilby, worked on what would come to be known as the Geneva Bible.
 Later, after Mary's death, many of the exiles returned to England in 1558, but Gilby stayed in Geneva to complete the Geneva Bible, along with William Whittingham.
 Whittingham was the inspiration for this resourceful, yet prodigious task of translating the Bible because it was an extension of his New Testament of 1557.
 Gilby played an important role in Whittingham’s idea for the Bible.
 Whittingham himself gave witness to Gilby’s role in the translation of the Geneva Bible and recorded it in a piece entitled Livre des Anglais.
 The Geneva Bible contained easy-to-read maps, indexes, and notes for the interested reader.
 This nature of writing style dated back to the writing of William Tyndale, who also produced an English translation of the New Testament.
-The translators, including Anthony Gilby, created a piece of literature that was able to influence readers of all types during the sixteenth century, including Shakespeare and Milton.
+The translators, including Anthony Gilby, created a piece of literature that was able to influence readers of all types during the sixteenth century, including William Shakespeare and John Milton.
 Many years later, the Geneva Bible was exchanged for the King James Version of 1611, which was more acceptable to the King.

 Once the Geneva Bible was finished, Gilby finally returned to England in May 1560 and his masterpiece was published only a few weeks later.
 Gilby is accredited with supervising the translation and writing the annotations.
 However, his weakness was textual criticism, since he relinquished this part of the process to the other translators - Thomas Sampson, Thomas Bentham, William Cole, and Whittingham.
 The key attributes of the Geneva Bible were its print-type and size, the separation into quartos and octavos, the sectioning into verses, and the use of italics to signify the addition of words.
 But to Gilby’s acclaim, the most meaningful of all the characteristics were the annotations.
 These explanatory notes presented a political view of the history of England.
 Gilby’s first attempt as a translator had occurred in 1551, when he wrote a commentary on Micah.
 This text and the preface, both the work of Gilby, are highly significant because they corresponded to the techniques used by the translators in translating the Geneva Bible.